microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-01.md

 - [Azure Databricks - Secret Scopes](https://learn.microsoft.com/en-us/azure/databricks/security/secrets/secret-scopes)

 ## Bonus Challenge
-- Implement incremental pipeline functionality to only receive newly inserted, updated or deleted records from the source system and specifiy the tables needed to copy so as to only run one master pipeline for all source tables per database.
+- Implement incremental pipeline functionality to only receive newly inserted, updated or deleted records from the source system and specify the tables needed to copy so as to only run one master pipeline for all source tables per database.
 For more on this topic check out [Incrementally load data from multiple tables in SQL Server to a database in Azure SQL Database using the Azure portal](https://learn.microsoft.com/en-us/azure/data-factory/tutorial-incremental-copy-multiple-tables-portal).